The-Ashwin-Karthikeyan/ZKUNSAT/README.md

-# Privacy Preserving Skolem Function Validator
+# Privacy Preserving Skolem Function Verifier

 This project implements an interactive protocol that proves to a verifier (Bob) that the prover (Alice) has a valid skolem function for a public QBF.